 Any policy is optional, so you'll need to weigh up whether the monthly cost is worth it for you.
 But here are some key points to consider:

-- The NHS may be sufficient for your needs.
-Even with private health insurance, you'll still use the NHS for services such as your GP or A&E. Equally, if you get a serious illness, you won't necessarily receive treatment more quickly by being covered by a health insurance policy than you would under the NHS.
+Even with private medical insurance, you'll still use the NHS for services such as your GP or A&E. Equally, if you get a serious illness, you won't necessarily receive treatment more quickly by being covered by a health insurance policy than you would under the NHS.

-For less serious cases, the benefits of a policy can include being referred to a specialist for treatment, as you may have a wider choice of times or locations by going private, over sticking with the NHS.
+For less serious cases, the benefits of a policy can include getting a referral to a specialist for treatment, as you may have a wider choice of times or locations by going private, over sticking with the NHS.
 So paying for healthcare could be considered a luxury.

-- Consider self-insuring.
 You don't need insurance to go private – you could opt to pick up any bill yourself.
-Rather than paying a monthly premium to an insurer, instead pay that amount into a top savings account.
+Rather than paying a monthly charge to an insurer, instead pay that amount into a top savings account.
 If you need treatment, you can dip into your 'insurance fund'.
 Plus you'll keep the cash if you don't claim.

 However, be aware that it'll take time to build up cash and the treatment for certain conditions can be expensive.
 For example, carpal tunnel release on one wrist is often about £2,000, cataract surgery on one eye around £3,000, but a hip or knee replacement starts around £10,000.
 So a combination of treatments could potentially run into £100,000s.